Cheltenham Science Festival 2022 will take place 7 - 12 June 2022.

-It will explore the theme ‘Be The Change’ combining in-person and online events to show how science is shaping our future.
-The Schools and Family programme will be available digitally for free, while hands-on activities will be presented in a safe, socially-distanced environment for people of all ages.
+The 2021 Cheltenham Science Festival explored the theme ‘Be The Change’ combining in-person and online events to show how science is shaping our future.
+The Schools and Family programme was available digitally for free, while hands-on activities were presented in a safe, socially-distanced environment called the Discover Zone in Imperial Gardens for people of all ages.

 What is Cheltenham Science Festival?